rust-lang/this-week-in-rust/content/2016-05-09-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of the Week is [semantic-rs](https://github.com/semantic-rs/semantic-rs), which lets us update our project from the commandline ensuring semver compliance on the way.
-Thanks to [Florian Gilcher](https://users.rust-lang.org/users/skade) for the suggestion!
+This weeks Crate of the Week is [parking_lot](https://crates.io/crates/parking_lot) which gives us synchronization primitives (Mutex, RWLock, CondVar and friends) that are both smaller and faster than the standard library's implementations.
+I wonder why those are not put into `std`, but there's probably some reason.

 [Submit your suggestions for next week][submit_crate]!